 - If the supplier is not the manufacturer of the critical material, the name and address of the manufacturer should be in the records.

-- Changing the material critical to intermediate or API should be followed as per change control procedures.
+- Changes to material critical to intermediate or API should be followed as per change control procedures.

 Receipt and Quarantine